 Deep Freezer vs. Regular Freezer

-After you seal the razor clam to your choosing, you can store them in a deep freezer or regular freezer.
+After you seal them to your choosing, you can store them in a deep freezer or regular freezer.
 We have only stored ours in a deep freezer, and have mainly used the ziploc bag method, until recently switching to a vacuum sealer.
-I have noticed that once they are properly sealed that the razor clams last well over 10 months, with little to no sign of freezer burns.
-I’m assuming that time would be cut in half for a regular freezer, using the ziploc bag method.
-As for vacuum sealing, that has claimed to double the shelf life on certain products, so I am hopeful that’s the case.
-Though I doubt we will need to store ours that long.
-We have tons of family and friends visiting us regularly that we share with, not to mention needing roughly a pound or two every time I test out a new recipe.
-So, they fly out of our freezer fairly quickly.
+I have noticed that once they are properly sealed that they last well over 10 months, with little to no sign of freezer burns.
+I'm assuming that time would be cut in half for a regular freezer, using the ziploc bag method.

 How long do razor clams last in the fridge once cleaned?